 What is the actual cause of your headaches?
 The answer is most times a mystery to doctors and researchers.
 You can find plenty of sources that say impacted wisdom teeth can cause headaches.
 You can also find plenty of stories of patients who have worse headaches after having wisdom teeth removed.

-Here at Smiles by Design, Dr. Schraw has treated numerous patients with dental related headaches.
-She’s also treated patients for TMJ/TMD, jaw pain and ear pain related to dental problems.
+Here at Smiles by Design, Dr. Schraw has treated numerous patients with dental-related headaches.
+She’s also treated patients for TMJ/TMD, jaw pain, and ear pain related to dental problems.
 Your wisdom teeth (impacted or not) could be having an impact on your headaches…or it could be other dental issues.
-Or not dental related at all.
+Or not dental-related at all.
 The main nerve that runs in the back of your jaw up into your head can get activated for all types of reasons.

 Death from Dental Infections

-This is rare, but serious.
+This is rare but serious.
 Published in the Journal of Endodontics is a study of tooth infection related hospitalizations from 2000-2008.
 An average of nearly 7,000 Americans were hospitalized each year and a total of 66 died as a result of tooth infections.
 So yes, an untreated infected wisdom tooth can kill you.

 Bad Breath from Wisdom Teeth

-The wisdom tooth itself doesn’t cause the bad breath.
+The wisdom tooth itself doesn’t cause bad breath.
 It is infection and bacteria caused by a poorly cleaned tooth that can cause this problem.
 Gum disease is known to cause bad breath and can happen with or without wisdom teeth.
-However, if your 3rd molars don’t fit well and only partially cut through your gums, it can be harder to clean them properly, leading to some embarrassing bad breath.
+However, if your 3rd molars don’t fit well and only partially cut through your gums, it can be harder to clean them properly, leading to some embarrassingly bad breath.
 This can be treated without necessarily requiring the removal of the wisdom teeth, as long as the infection hasn’t gotten out of control.

 Will Wisdom Teeth Shift My Teeth?

 In short – no. You don’t have to worry about undoing all that time in braces because of your wisdom teeth.
-Researchers at the University of Iowa in the early 1990’s used pressure sensors to measure how removal of wisdom teeth impact forces on the other teeth.
+Researchers at the University of Iowa in the early 1990’s used pressure sensors to measure how the removal of wisdom teeth impact forces on the other teeth.
 It turns out that standing up causes more pressure on other teeth than impacted wisdom teeth do.
-So the researches concluded that fear of crowding is not a legitimate reason to have your 3rd molars removed.
+So the researchers concluded that fear of crowding is not a legitimate reason to have your 3rd molars removed.